mrcrowl/vscode-easy-less/README.md

 Settings are read and applied in the following order:

- 1. Workspace Settings
- 2. User Settings
+ 1. User Settings
- 3. Project-wide `settings.json`
+ 2. Project-wide `settings.json` (aka Workspace Settings)
- 4. Per-file Settings
+ 3. Per-file Settings

 # FAQ